30 Highest-Paying Criminal Justice Jobs and Salaries

 Classification Officers determine the prison sentence of convicted individuals.
 They receive training in psychology and use their capabilities and understanding of human behavior when screening and interviewing inmates.

-Classification officers verify and assess prisoners’ records and background altogether in making assessments or profiling.
+Classification officers verify and assess prisoners’ records and backgrounds altogether in making assessments or profiling.
 They must have an excellent sense of judgment to assess and comprehend criminals’ records.

 Classification Officer Salary: $41,484/year